 Join NCMS Foundation for a webinar to review and discuss updates of the recently launched state-funded program, which is overseen by the North Carolina Medical Society Foundation and seeks to distribute grants to independent medical practices that have suffered financially due to the Covid-19 pandemic.
 Learn what the criteria are for applying and how your practice can benefit from the FRP.

 Carolina Complete Health is proud to partner with the North Carolina Medical Society (NCMS) on Medicaid transformation.
 Through this unique partnership, we will be able to bring provider-led solutions to improve the health North Carolinians.
 The NCMS Foundation is proud to oversee the state-funded Financial Recovery Program (FRP) to assist eligible practices throughout the state that are experiencing economic distress due to the pandemic.
 Funding will be based on reimbursement for COVID-19-related expenses incurred between March 1 and November 30, 2020.
 The deadline to apply is November 30, 2020 with no exceptions.
-For more information, please visit: https://www.ncmedsoc.org/financial-recovery-program/
+Visit the North Carolina Medical Society for more information.

 Tuesday, November 10, 2020 | 12:00 pm to 1:00 pm